Quick Links to Info Below

 - important phone numbers for the vet, vet hospital, vet insurance, and microchip number

 - list for medications with dosage and frequency

 - and a list for other notes like your pet’s favorite toy, snacks, other likes, dislikes, and behavior/temperament,

 The next page lists all your pet-related important numbers such as:

 - vet hospital

 Favorite Pet Websites

 And, of course, this next page is where you keep your user ID and passwords for your favorite pet-related websites.

 Pet Planner Extras

-This planner also comes with a recipes page if you like creating your own pet foods and treats.
+This planner also comes with a recipe page if you like creating your own pet foods and treats.